 Both AHAs and BHAs have been shown to thin the stratum corneum, the top layer of skin composed of dead skin cells.
 This allows your skin to reflect more light and appear brighter.

 Fight Pigmentation Together

-AHAs and BHAs work together to fade dark spots and even out skin tone because they both encourage the shedding of old, discoloured dead skin cells.
+AHAs and BHAs work together to fade dark spots and even out skin tone because they both encourage the shedding of old, discolored dead skin cells.

 Both are Anti-Aging Warriors

 AHAs and BHAs have been shown to increase collagen density in the dermis at higher concentrations.
 That is, they can help to reduce fine lines and wrinkles while also improving skin firmness over time.